 This metric rates funds based on how well they preserve an investor’s initial capital across various markets and investments.
 This is the best category for investors looking to minimize their risk.

-Lipper Leader ratings for Preservation reflect funds’ historical loss avoidance relative to other funds within the same asset class.
-Scores for Preservation are computed from three broad asset classes — equity funds, mixed-equity funds, and fixed-income (bond) funds.
+According to Refinitiv, Lipper Leader ratings for Preservation assess a fund’s historical ability to minimize losses compared to other funds within its asset class.
+These Preservation scores are calculated across three main asset categories: equity funds, mixed-equity funds and fixed-income (bond) funds.

 Expense

-This metric rates funds based on how well they’re able to keep costs low based both on the costs of their peers and on their rate of return.
+This metric rates funds based on how well they’re able to keep costs low based on both the costs of their peers and their rate of return.
 This is a good fit for investors who want to minimize their total costs.

 Tax Efficiency